MZulsyahmi/Smart-Distance-and-Alert-Blynk/README.md

 ## Ultrasonic Sensor
 ![ultrasonic_sensor](https://user-images.githubusercontent.com/44058064/49787285-3fde7a00-fd61-11e8-83d9-9f3c218abecf.png)

-The code to understand the ultrasonic sensor and how it works.
-Using the LED as a trigger to alert the user it in presence of obstacle.
+The code to understand the ultrasonic sensor and how it works. \n Using the LED as a trigger to alert the user it in presence of obstacle.

 ## Blynk Apps